Siriki Dembélé: Loan to Auxerre

 On 31 January 2023, Dembélé moved to Ligue 1 club Auxerre on loan until the end of the season.

+Birmingham City

+Dembélé signed for Championship club Birmingham City on 14 July 2023; the fee was undisclosed.

+Oxford United

+Dembélé joined Oxford United of the Championship on 29 August 2024 on a long-term contract.
+The fee was undisclosed but it was widely reported that Oxford broke their transfer record to sign him, meaning the fee would have surpassed the £650,000 the club paid for Marvin Johnson in 2016, with Birmingham thought to have valued the player at between £1 million and £1.5 million.

 Style of play

-Dembélé is ambidextrous although mainly right footed, he primarily plays on the left-wing in 4-3-3 and 4-2-3-1 formations.
-He prefers to play as a striker in a 4-4-2 formation.
+Dembélé is ambipedal although mainly right footed; he primarily plays on the left wing in 4–3–3 and 4–2–3–1 formations.
+He prefers to play as a striker in a 4–4–2 formation.
 Dembélé is known for his speed, taking on players with his dribbling skills and holding the ball bringing others into play.

 Personal life

-Siriki has a younger brother, Karamoko, who plays for French club Brest.
-Both are eligible to play for England, Scotland or Ivory Coast respectively.
+Dembélé has a younger brother, Karamoko, who is also a professional footballer and plays for Queens Park Rangers.
+Both are eligible to play for England, Scotland or Ivory Coast.
+Dembélé is a Muslim, and observes Ramadan while continuing his football career.